Man writing a document.

 Who is the State Authorization Network, "SAN"?

-Since 2011, SAN has been the leader for guidance and support for navigating regulatory compliance for out-of-state activities of post-secondary institutions.
+Since 2011, SAN, a network of WCET, has been the leader for guidance and support for navigating regulatory compliance for out-of-state activities of post-secondary institutions.

 What is a Statement of Work?

 The Statement of Work is a description of SAN's focus areas and projects we plan to undertake to meet the needs of members in the upcoming academic year.
-The Statement of Work also reinforces the benefits for SAN members, that SAN strives to provide.
+The Statement of Work also reinforces the benefits for SAN members that we and WCET strive to provide.

 Membership - Individual & Groups